What We Do

 What kinds of cases can CLS help with?

-- Family law: domestic violence, divorce, custody, guardianship and others;
+- Family law: civil protection orders, divorce, custody, guardianship and others;

 - Consumer/debt problems, including bankruptcy, garnishment, collection, repossession and others;